-• Trimble Installation Manager for Android must remain installed on the controller for the Trimble Access software to run.
+- · Trimble Installation Manager for Android must remain installed on the controller for the Trimble Access software to run. - You can use a USB cable to transfer files between the controller and a Windows computer.
+See File transfer, page 68. - The controller can connect to all supported GNSS receivers and most conventional instruments using Bluetooth.
+Android controllers do not support cable connections to conventional instruments.

-- You can use a USB cable to transfer files between the controller and a Windows computer.
-See File transfer, page 65. - The controller can connect to all supported GNSS receivers and most conventional instruments using Bluetooth. - NOTE To perform a robotic survey when Trimble Access is running on the TDC600 handheld, you will need to connect the TDC600 to the TDL2.4 Radio Bridge or EDB10 Data Bridge. - The Trimble Access software offers the same features as when running on a Windows device, except for the following: - You can connect to a Trimble SX10 or SX12 scanning total station from the TSC5 controller and the TDC600 model 2 handheld.
-However, connections to a Trimble SX10 or SX12 scanning total station are not supported when using the TCU5 controller or the TDC600 model 1 handheld. - BIM models are not supported. - The map Limit box is not supported. - The GNSS emulator and Simulate controller functions are not supported.
-For this reason, the About screen does not include the Support softkey. - The Android operating system does not support an Internet network connection to an external modem or cellular phone that requires Bluetooth DUN (dial-up networking).
-Instead, create network connections using Wi-Fi or the internal cellular modem.
+NOTE - To perform a robotic survey when Trimble Access is running on the TDC600 handheld, you will need to connect the TDC600 to the TDL2.4 Radio Bridge or EDB10 Data Bridge.